About

 Soluktion-seeking

 Until humanity has actually fixed this problem with the carbon emissions, it is crucial not only to keep asking questions, but to become part of the solution rather than being part of the problem.
 So: where are the solutions?
 What can we do to avoid the worst of the sea-rise, ice-melting and the agricultural catastrophes?
-How can we make better use of the Internet to push forward that change we need to see?
+How can we make better use of the connectivity of the Internet to push forward that change we need to see?

 More about this topic here.